Can Hard Water Stains be Removed From Windows?

-It bakes the residue into the window, which is how the etching occurs.
+It bakes the mineral residue into the window, which is how the etching occurs.
 Since glass is porous, the etching process doesn’t take a long time.
 Adding to the problem, as the sun continues to hit the window, the bonding and etching continues until it is nearly impossible to remove.

 How can hard water stains be prevented?